 America’s Car Museum opened in 2012 and everything inside is sleek and modern.
 The building is intuitively laid out with gentle ramps winding down to the four levels of exhibits.
 Pace yourself so you save enough time for the large children’s area on the lowest level.

 Time your visit for the third Saturday of each month, when ACM puts on a family STEAM (science, technology, engineering, art and math) day.
-Or visit on the fifth day of any month this year for $5 off admission prices and other perks in honor of the museum’s fifth anniversary.
+Check the website for various ticket packages and deals.

 Where: 325 152nd St. E., Tacoma

 Cost: $15 for adults $5 for youth ages 6–17; kids ages 5 and under are free

 Tacoma businessman Harold LeMay made his money building his garbage truck empire, and spent it on his passion for collecting cars.
 While LeMay helped start America’s Car Museum, the LeMay Family Collection at Marymount houses his personal collection.
 LeMay died in 2000.

 The LeMay Family Collection includes some 2,600 cars, officially the largest collection in the world.
 This venue is harder for kids because nearly everything is for looking, not touching.